jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
 We harvest its energy (larger raises, dividends, houses, cars) but don't return enough (new tools, lifestyles, kids), so entropy tears it down.
 I've handled the claims for much of it: car breakdowns, collapsed sewer lines, flooded basements, burned homes, blown generators, fallen bridges.
 Across thousands of people, no one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.
+We are using the wrong selection that is serving entropy.

 As a result, we're perhaps facing an extinction event.
 This is not a dramatic statement.
 As you've seen, entropy often "wins".
 Instead of healing and evolving, we go in circles, fighting over policies as if they were scriptures.
 Meanwhile, we need the progressive-minded to find neglected problems and invent solutions to these untapped niches, the conservative-minded to mass-produce the tools, and everyone to use them to hunt inefficiencies.